- Shop Now

 - Create Account

 You can expect your whole rainbow trout to arrive first wrapped in plastic and then wrapped in waxed freezer paper (ensuring a longer shelf life).
 The fish will be clean and gutted, head on, tail on, ready to cook and eat.
 It is immediately frozen right after catching to be sure you get the freshest trout without preservatives/additives.
-Just let it thaw for one day (up to 7 days) in your fridge and bake for 20 minutes (read more about this below).
+Just let it thaw for one day (up to 7 days) in your fridge and bake for 20 minutes (see below).

 Trout are very easy to prepare!